lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
 <p>Mr. Turtle passed both tests, manual and automatic mode.
 The automatic mode is still unprecise as the river currents and wind are pushing the boat.
-Nevertheless all electronic equipment could be stored waterproof and there´s space left for more equipment.
-All sensors are working as they are supposed to.
+Yet all sensors are working as they are supposed to and are installed unsusceptible against vibrations.
 Mr. Turtle has no problems to float over and get through vegetation.
-The Limno-explorer is ready for usage and we are really happy with the result.</p>
+All in all the Limno-explorer is ready for usage and we are really happy with the result.</p>